 December 2012 saw the release of his second holiday single, "It's Chanukah!"
 If you are Jewish, or "Jew-Friendly," you will love this JPB original song!
 The festive holiday music video was funded by his fans via kickstarter, and received more than 30,000 views in two weeks!

-A new comedic music video, "Tweetin' Donald," is slated for release in 2018.
+A new comedic music video, "Tweetin' Donald," was released in 2019.

 Jeffrey is also in pre-production for a new YouTube series, "The Meaning of Music."